 Boardrooms are becoming increasingly more professional in response to the increased complexity and the need for board involvement in management activities.
 Many individuals elected to the boards of larger companies also hold other board memberships.
 Increased professionalisation has also intensified the focus on whether boards are doing the work needed in each individual company and whether board members have sufficient capacity to accept their various appointments.
 While regulatory intervention in this area has been discussed, at present the issue primarily remains a challenge for nomination committees.
+For financial institutions. there are rules that limit the right to hold several board positions in financial institutions.

 As board agendas continue to develop and demands for business sector participation in the green shift grows, expectations regarding boardroom expertise are also changing.
 Increased codification of complex regulatory requirements is leading to the election of more lawyers to ensure compliance.
 Stricter requirements for transparent reporting and communication with company stakeholders are generating similar demand for communications expertise.
 Likewise, a stronger focus on working conditions and the importance of safeguarding employees and their skills is boosting demand for experienced board members with "soft skills" in fields such as HR and other management expertise.
 Increased digitalisation is raising concerns about cyberattacks, the protection of personal data and other business risk factors.
 This is likely to increase demand for relevant technical skills in the boardroom going forward.
 However, economic and financial risk remain key requirements in terms of the board's administrative and control functions, and future boards will necessarily also have to possess this type of expertise.

 In addition to understanding purely regulatory requirements, boards often require insight into the individual market context of their company.
 Reputational risk frequently differs in Norway and internationally.
 The reputational perspective may differ from the viewpoint of the relevant industry, customers, the authorities or society at large.
-These types of insights and understanding are also having an increasing role in decisions related to board composition.
+These types of insights and understanding have a role in decisions related to board composition.